Review the Conference play-by-play online on Twitter or searching the conference hashtag #JDRFConf.

 - Our Teen Central for adolescents and young adults ages 13-19

-Our ‘Exhibit Area’ is a wealth of information on medical device technology, health providers (hospitals, clinics), authors, and community resources – more than 30 exhibit stations comprise the exhibit area.
+Our ‘Exhibit Area’ was a wealth of information on medical device technology, health providers (hospitals, clinics), authors, and community resources – more than 30 exhibit stations comprised the exhibit area.

-Lecture and interactive discussions will take place during both the keynote and concurrent sessions held in the morning.
-Twelve workshop sessions will be available mid-morning and repeated again to allow participants an opportunity to choose the sessions they wish to attend.
-Panel discussions will also be included to allow participants to have interactive dialogue with featured professionals.
-A continental breakfast and box lunch will be served.
+Lecture and interactive discussions took place during both the keynote and concurrent sessions held in the morning.
+Twelve workshop sessions allowed participants an opportunity to choose the sessions they wish to attend.
+Panel discussions allowed participants to have interactive dialogue with featured professionals.

-JDRF Kids Camp program: JDRF Kids Camp will once again host children with T1D ages 5-12 for a fun-filled day learning about the importance of diabetes self-management under the guidance and supervision of our trained Kids Camp medical personnel.
+JDRF Kids Camp program: JDRF Kids Camp hosted children with T1D ages 5-12 for a fun-filled day learning about the importance of diabetes self-management under the guidance and supervision of our trained Kids Camp medical personnel.

-JDRF Teen Central program: This cool “hang-out” for youth with T1D ages 13-19 will offer opportunities to learn the latest in online diabetes-related technology, share stories and experiences with peers, ask questions and trade tips on managing T1D through the teenage years.
-Teen Central is directed by medical personnel and trained volunteers.
+JDRF Teen Central program: This cool “hang-out” for youth with T1D ages 13-19 offered opportunities to learn the latest in online diabetes-related technology, share stories and experiences with peers, ask questions and trade tips on managing T1D through the teenage years.
+Teen Central was directed by medical personnel and trained volunteers.